GlitcherOG/Project-Mcomm/README.md

 - Fix Having to DQUE to leave room (Probably due to an issue with vc)
 - Mcomm Buddy for server commands
 - Fix Passwords
+- Last 5 messages queue for rooms
+- Fix Title on rooms as it doesnt seem to be appearing
+- Ensure user cant message,block,challange,report self
 - Tunneling Service (Temp Hide IPs as well)

 # Todo Discord Bot
 - Discord bot able to send messages in game and to rooms
+- Set Rooms to Global
 - Discord Bot Fix Kick Messages
 - Link Ingame Account To Discord Account